SAP-samples/teched2022-XP281/exercises/ex1/README.md

 Diagram explained:
 1. There is a command build via the SAP Automation Pilot UI which calls the application health-check endpoint each 5 minutes.
 2. The application health-check endpoint returns http response status code that is NOT “200”
-3. Based on a [condition set within the SAP Automation Pilot command]([url](https://help.sap.com/docs/AUTOMATION_PILOT/de3900c419f5492a8802274c17e07049/2d754542d0914e218d79719f7bd9600f.html)), if the response is different than “200” then the SAP Automation Pilot should notify the SAP Alert Notification service.  there is a c[ustom event to be produced by the SAP Automation Pilot which is to be consumed by the SAP Alert Notification Service]([url](https://help.sap.com/docs/AUTOMATION_PILOT/de3900c419f5492a8802274c17e07049/6124b87d6e0249be9ffbc5a091123f97.html)).
+3. Based on a [condition set within the SAP Automation Pilot command](https://help.sap.com/docs/AUTOMATION_PILOT/de3900c419f5492a8802274c17e07049/2d754542d0914e218d79719f7bd9600f.html), if the response is different than “200” then the SAP Automation Pilot should notify the SAP Alert Notification service.  there is a [custom event to be produced by the SAP Automation Pilot which is to be consumed by the SAP Alert Notification Service](https://help.sap.com/docs/AUTOMATION_PILOT/de3900c419f5492a8802274c17e07049/6124b87d6e0249be9ffbc5a091123f97.html).
-4. In the SAP Alert Notification Service there is a subscription which is configured to filter events received by the service so that in case there is an event which falls into [predefined conditions]([url](https://help.sap.com/docs/ALERT_NOTIFICATION/5967a369d4b74f7a9c2b91f5df8e6ab6/35ca5de101fc4d5791cdbb2df15e9d9b.html)), a [specific action]([url](https://help.sap.com/docs/ALERT_NOTIFICATION/5967a369d4b74f7a9c2b91f5df8e6ab6/8a7e092eebc74b3ea01d506265e8c8f8.html)) is to be fired - in our case that is an email to be sent out to the DevOps team.
+4. In the SAP Alert Notification Service there is a subscription which is configured to filter events received by the service so that in case there is an event which falls into [predefined conditions](https://help.sap.com/docs/ALERT_NOTIFICATION/5967a369d4b74f7a9c2b91f5df8e6ab6/35ca5de101fc4d5791cdbb2df15e9d9b.html), a [specific action](https://help.sap.com/docs/ALERT_NOTIFICATION/5967a369d4b74f7a9c2b91f5df8e6ab6/8a7e092eebc74b3ea01d506265e8c8f8.html) is to be fired - in our case that is an email to be sent out to the DevOps team.

 # Exercise 1 - Implementation